 b) Stable Power Supply

-In countries like South Africa where there is constant load shedding, some form of backup power is essential for any employee that must work remotely.
+In countries like South Africa where there is an inconsistent power supply and load shedding, some form of backup power is essential for any employee that works remotely.

 c) Communication Tools